 - Search Fold3 for the string of keywords (all in the same search query box with quotes around the name) Philadelphia 1930 "William H. Schwalbe" and you will find him in the Eastern Penitentiary working as a clerk in the print shop on LIne 64.
 View the original census sheet by clicking on the thumbnail image.
 The census can be a wonderful tool for finding lost ancestors.
 In the Assignment for Lesson 11 you will have to opportunity to learn more about Mr. Schwalbe (aka "the thrill bandit") by finding newspaper articles about his exploits.
 Click the Home link at the top of the page to continue.

 - It's also useful to just browse through the Fold3 collections.
 Click the Records, then Browse Records on the toolbar.
 Explore the collections by clicking on the links under Category.
 Of notable interest under Non-military Records are Naturalizations, Newspapers and City Directories.
 Under the Native American Collection category click on Indian Census Rolls, 1885-1940, then North Carolina (under Jurisdiction) and then Eastern Cherokee (under Tribe), then 1898-1914 (under Year), click on Page 4 and you will see names like Wilson Featherhead, Nancy Beardevil and Mary Bearmeat along with their family groups.
 Note the columns for both English Names and Indian Names.
 Let's see if we can find anything else about Mary Bearmeat.
 Click Home the very top and do a search for Mary Bearmeat.
 You will find links for her name under Eastern Cherokee Applications 10 pages.
 Click on any one and you will see her application is ten pages long.
-Click Open Filmstrip at the bottom (you can pin the filmstrip to stay open - just click the push pin).
+Click Filmstrip at the bottom to view multiple pages and click again to close.
 Of particular interest to me are pages 6 and 7.
 What a goldmine of family information - much more than just the census.
 Click the Home link at the top of the page to continue.